copotrzebne-pl/copotrzebne-api/README.md

 ### How to connect to DB on AWS

-To connect DB on AWS you need to create a Proxy using Convox CLI.
+To connect DB on AWS you need to create a Proxy using Convox CLI ([how to install and configure Convox CLI](https://github.com/copotrzebne-pl/infrastructure/wiki/Convox#convox-cli)).

 Example: